Another-Goodman/Another-Goodman/README.md

 - 🤝 I’m looking to collaborate on using big data for genomic surveillance and improving bacterial genome assembly
 - 💡 I’m currently learning how to speed up long-read sequencing analysis
 - 📫 reach me on [Twitter/X](https://twitter.com/Another_Goodman) or [Linkedin](https://www.linkedin.com/in/richard-n-goodman)
+- 🧑‍💻 See my tutorials on [co-occurence analysis](https://github.com/Another-Goodman/co-occurrence-analysis) and [the basics of R](https://github.com/Another-Goodman/R-boot-camp)